alexhegit/NNparser/readme.md

-### Example 3: Add a new model

-The  tool can parse a new model if one can add the model definition in the codes.
-Steps to add a *pytorch* model  are shown below:

-1. open the function modellst() in //utils//pytools.py

-2. Assume the model name is "mymodel" as shown in line 88

-3. Add the model definitions between line "===== To add a customized model ===="  and "===== end of your codes ======"

-   A simple example for [pytorch tutoria](https://pytorch.org/tutorials/beginner/pytorch_with_examples.html)l is listed between these two lines.
-It can be easily replaced by other model definitions:

-   - Define a random input tensor for the model

-     ​      `x = torch.randn(N, D_in)`

-   - Get the model definition.

-     ​      `N, D_in, H, D_out = 64, 1000, 100, 10`

-     ​      `model = torch.nn.Sequential(`

-     ​      `torch.nn.Linear(D_in, H),`

-     ​      `torch.nn.ReLU(),`

-     ​      `torch.nn.Linear(H, D_out),`

-     ​    `)`

-     Instead of definition in the scripts, a predefined model can also be imported,

-      	 `model = predefinedModel(...)`

-4. save the revised codes

-5. in cmd window, type the command:

-   ​	`python keras2table.py -n mymodel`

-6. the corresponded graph and table will be exported into "//outputs//pytorch"

-Steps to add a *keras* model are similar.
-Please refer to line 321-344 in GetModel() at [utils//tftools.py](./utils/tftools.py) for details.

-Please note that special network structures and customized operators may not be supported by the tool.
+​	Please note that special network structures and customized operators may not be supported by the tool.
 Feel free to join us to extend the functions of the tool.

 ### References: